Danny Shittu: Early career

 Shittu started his career at Charlton Athletic, after a trial at Norwich City as a teenager.
-He started in 28 games for Charlton scoring a record 14 goals as a centre back.

 Two years after joining Charlton Athletic, Shittu signed a contract extension with the club, keeping him until 2003.
 Soon after signing a contract extension with the club, he was loaned out to Blackpool and scored on his debut on 22 February 2001, in a 2–0 win over Lincoln City.
 He then scored his second goal for the club on 30 April 2001, in a 3–2 win over Barnet.
 At the end of the season, Shittu appeared two times for the side in the Football League Third Division play-off before returning to his parent club, having "met the maximum number of days allowed" at Blackpool and the club was promoted after beating 4–2 Leyton Orient in the play-off finals.
 During his time there, he became a first team regular at Blackpool and became the club's fan favourite.

 In the summer of 2001, Shittu was linked with a move away from Charlton, with Blackpool keen on signing him, but the move never materialised.
 But instead in October 2001, he was loaned out to Queens Park Rangers.